-Drive up to Golan Heights to visit a Druze village called Buq’ata.
-Historically, the Druze have been an agricultural people, tending olive groves and fruit orchards (mostly apples and cherries).
+This morning, drive to Akko, visit the Old Town and explore the Templar Tunnels built during the Crusades.
+Then take a drive up to Golan Heights to visit a Druze village called Buq’ata.
+Historically, the Druze have been an agricultural people, tending olive groves and fruit orchards, and growing mostly apples and cherries.
 Many families also grow their own vegetables, bake their own bread and live on a largely vegetarian diet.
-Here you will be greeted by a lovely host family.
-Be invited in for a cooking demonstration and a delicious Druze lunch.
-Afterwards, head to Tiberius and take a stroll along the famous Sea of Galilee, Israel's largest freshwater lake.
-Travel to Nazareth and settle into your hotel for the evening.
+Here, you will be greeted by a lovely host family, and be invited in for a cooking demonstration, where you’ll share local culinary secrets and a delicious Druze lunch.
+Afterwards, travel to Nazareth and settle into your hotel for the evening.

-Feast on a delicious breakfast of kaek and falafel.
-Enjoy a full-day tour of Jerusalem, starting with a walking tour of the Way of The Cross (Via Dolorosa) in the Old City.
-Stop at one of the city's favourite eateries and watch a master prepare mutabbaq (stuffed pancake of Yemeni origin).
-Continue to the Church of the Holy Sepulchre to visit the Golgotha (where Jesus was crucified) and then down to the Tomb where he was buried.
-Walk through the spice market to the Jewish Quarter and witness the Wailing Wall.
-Finish at Machane Yehuda and lose yourself in the amazing food market.
-If you buy a Machane Yehuda Bites card here you’ll be able to sample a broad selection of market flavours.
-Alternatively, grab some lunch in one of the neighbouring restaurants.
-Say goodbye to your leader at the market, and enjoy free time for the rest of the day.
-Return to the hotel on your own on by foot or taxi.
+Enjoy a full day tour of Jerusalem, starting with a walking tour of Via Dolorosa (the Way of the Cross) in the Old City.
+Stop at one of the city's favourite eateries and watch a master prepare mutabbaq – a stuffed pancake of Yemeni origin.
+Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the Tomb where he was buried.
+Walk through the spice market to the Jewish Quarter and witness the pilgrims at the Western Wall.
+For lunch today, sample the local hummus and falafel at one of the most famous places in the Old City.
+Afterwards, continue to Nachlaut for a tour of one of the oldest neighbourhoods in West Jerusalem, finishing at the renowned Machane Yehuda food market.
+The best way to tackle these wondrous food stalls is with a Machane Yehuda Bites Card – where you’ll be able to sample a broad selection of foods while you wander.
+Alternatively, this area is ideal to just pull up a chair and grab an early dinner at one of the nearby restaurants, perhaps with some shakshuka – a North African dish served in a pan, consisting of eggs poached in a sautéed tomato, chilli and vegetable sauce.

 After breakfast, head south into the Negev Desert to meet some food producers.
-Our first stop is a goat cheese farm.
+Your first stop is a goat cheese farm.
 Next, be welcomed into the home of a Jewish resident of the Negev.
 Here we will gain insight into the life and food traditions of an Israeli in the desert.
-Lunch will be a feast of vegetarian dishes.
+Lunch will be a feast of vegetarian dishes and a sampling of the local goat's cheese.
 After lunch, drive up to visit the Tomb of David Ben Gurion – the first prime minister of Israel and one of its founders.
 Before the drive back to Jerusalem, visit an ancient winery that dates back to the Nabatean era.
 In recent years, an Israeli couple replanted the winery along with other fruit trees, producing an interesting selection of wines and jams that are only sold in that farm.
 Arrive back in Jerusalem by evening for a well-deserved rest.

 Enjoy breakfast in one of the Old City’s most beloved hummus restaurants.
-Take a short drive to Battir (recently listed by UNESCO) where villagers continue to practice ancient agricultural methods.
+Take a short drive to World Heritage-listed Battir, where villagers continue to practice ancient agricultural methods.
 The village is surrounded by an impressive Roman-era system of stone-walled terraces and a unique irrigation system fed by seven springs.
-Next, head to the holy city of Bethlehem.
-The route passes through a gap in the controversial separation wall that separates Israel from the West Bank.
-Take a walking tour of this famous city.
-Opposite Manger Square is the Church of the Nativity, the world's oldest continually operating church, which also marks the birthplace of Jesus.
-Enjoy a final meal at a local restaurant well-known for its fabulous barbeque.
-Have a go at mincing your own meat.
-You'll have two huge cleavers to get the job done the authentic way!
-Return to Jerusalem for the evening.
+Continue on to the holy city of Bethlehem, and along the way, pass through a gap in the controversial separation wall that separates Israel from the West Bank.
+Once arrived and settled in, take a leader-led walking tour of this acclaimed city, passing Manger Square and the Church of the Nativity.
+For lunch, enjoy traditional barbecue where you’ll try your hand at mincing your own meat the authentic way – with two huge cleavers!
+Take your food coma back to Jerusalem and settle in for the afternoon.

 Madaba – Petra

-Today we explore ancient Petra, known as one of the new ‘seven wonders of the world’.
-This archaeological city sits within 80 m high cliff walls – the iconic treasury, carved into the face of one of these cliffs is definitely the highlight of this visit.
-The site is expansive and to explore it all requires quite a bit of walking and a basic level of fitness will enhance your experience.
-With a free afternoon to proceed at your own pace there’s ample time to see the museum, the roman amphitheatre, the palace and other places – just head to the visitor centre for a map and a few suggestions as to where to go.
+Today you’ll have the chance to explore ancient Petra, known as one of the new ‘seven wonders of the world’.
+This archaeological city sits within 80-metre-high cliff walls – the iconic treasury, carved into the face of one of these cliffs, is the highlight of this visit.
+The site is expansive and to explore it all requires quite a bit of walking, and a basic level of fitness will enhance your experience.
+With a free afternoon to proceed at your own pace, there’s ample time to see the museum, the roman amphitheatre, the palace and other places – just head to the visitor centre for a map and a few suggestions as to where to go.
 Once the day is done, head back to your hotel for a free evening.